 Generally, you never want your logo to be too complicated.
 However, you also don’t want it to be too simple that it’s not memorable.
 Take a few minutes and scroll through your social media news feeds — which logos stand out to you personally and why?
 What about them makes them memorable to you?
 It is important to remember that people are exposed to hundreds of different logos and imagery every day — so standing out is essential.
-However, while your logo is a key part in your branding, there are other elements that make up your brand as well.
+However, while your logo is a key part of your branding, there are other elements that make up your brand as well.
 These are also important to consider when designing your logo.
 Your brand is also your business’s reputation.
 What do people think of when they hear your brand’s name?
 What are they telling others about your brand?
 How does your brand make them feel?
 When all of these are put together, they will make up your brand identity.

 Think About Symbols

-The first thing you would want to do in this phase is making connections.
+The first thing you would want to do in this phase is make connections.
 Consider your business or brand’s name and the words and thoughts associated with it.
-For example, if your company is in the cosmetics industry, these words may include: bold, art, make-up, lipstick, mascara, glitter, etc. Then think about the visuals that would be associated with these.
+For example, if your company is in the cosmetics industry, these words may include bold, art, make-up, lipstick, mascara, glitter, etc. Then think about the visuals that would be associated with these.
 Perhaps a beautiful picture of a model in a popular magazine would come to mind.
 The next step is to think about how you want your audience to feel after they see your NYC logo design.
 For example, the smile in the Amazon logo represents how satisfied Amazon shoppers usually are because of the quick delivery and wide selection of products.
 At this stage, now you have some tangible ideas to go off of so feel free to go wild.
 Think as far outside the box as you would like to!
 After that, take your top contenders and try to make the ideas more literal.
 This doesn’t mean that you can’t be too creative with it, only that your logo should be easy to understand for the majority of people when they see it.
 And if you need to, repeat these steps if you come up with another symbol or group of symbols you’d like to use, and then narrow down your options.
 Tip — if you think of an idea you’re not entirely sure of, share it with some close family and friends to get their opinions, and go from there.

 Select Your Color Palette

 This is one of the most, if not the most, crucial parts of the logo design process, so let’s get right to it!
 Do you want one, two, or even three colors in your logo design?
 In this phase of the process, doing some research on the emotional effect certain colors have on consumers would be useful.
 Earlier this year, Sprout Social conducted a study interviewing multiple designers on their thoughts about the logo design process.
 In this study, they found that various principles of color theory can be key in logo design.
 They found that different colors evoke different emotions and behaviors from different people — helping create the desired emotional response from an audience.
 For example, they found that blue inspires trust, dependability, and authority.
 This is likely why blue is a popular color of choice for companies in the financial services and software industry.
 Another example was that green tends to evoke feelings of peace, growth, and health.
 A popular high-end grocer, Whole Foods, uses green in its branding to strategically communicate its level of care for the planet to its audience.
 So, you need to consider which color or colors will elicit the feelings you want to get from your target audience.
-This is also when you’d want to use the list you made a couple of steps ago containing where you’d be using your logo the most, and think about if your colors best suit that need.
+This is also when you’d want to use the list you made a couple of steps ago containing where you’d be using your logo the most, and think about if your colors best suit that needs.
 For example, if you are creating a logo that will go on retail signage, you probably don’t want to use a color such as baby pink that might get washed out and not be very impactful to people glancing at it as they walk by.
 Bestype is proud to be a lead player in NYC logo design.
 With a team of 20+ in-house printing and graphics specialists, we deliver professional, fast, and nothing less than exceptional work.
 Let our team help you with your logo design color options!